 Before submitting an idea for a workshop, ask yourself: will my audience actively participate during my presentation?

 If your event would be best suited for an auditorium style room setup, you may wish to submit as a panel.

 Opens: Feb.
 15, 2020, noon

 Keep an eye on this page and be sure to watch our Facebook and Twitter page for more updates.

 Most workshops require more than just the standard room equipment that we provide for all presenters.
 This is not only acceptable, but encouraged.
 It is important; however, that the Otakon staff know what you plan to bring so that we can prepare accordingly.

 Furthermore, Otakorp can provide certain materials necessary for the successful completion of your workshop.
 We would be more than happy to provide items such as markers, paints, clay, and other, more specialized items like awls.

 Be sure to include this information on your application form under the relevant section.
 Whether you are going to brings things yourself, or whether you hope we can provide them - we have to know!

-For questions not related to submitting a panel for Otakon, you may contact the Panels Department via the Otakon Contact Form.
+For questions not related to presenter submissions for Otakon, you may contact the Workshops Department via the Otakon Contact Form.